-- 54(1) A councillor or traditional leader may put a matter on the agenda of a committee of which he or she is a member or of the council by submitting a written motion to the municipal manager, provided that a councillor or traditional leader may orally request the municipal manager to include a motion in the agenda for the first ordinary meeting of such committee or the council next ensuing. - (2) When the municipal manager receives an oral request from a councillor or traditional leader in terms of sub rule (1), he or she must reduce the request to writing, or cause it to be reduced to writing and include it in the relevant agenda.
+54(1) A councillor may put a matter on the agenda of a committee of which he or she is a member or of the council by submitting a written motion to the municipal manager, provided that a councillor may orally request the municipal manager to include a motion in the agenda for the first ordinary meeting of such committee or the council next ensuing.

+(2) When the municipal manager receives an oral request from a councillor or traditional leader in terms of sub rule (1), he or she must reduce the request to writing, or cause it to be reduced to writing and include it in the relevant agenda.